-- You are a DO Family Medicine resident.
+- You are a DO in a Family Medicine residency.

-During your residency, you must also have completed two in-service exams (ISE or ISE+) produced and administered by ACOFP.
+- You have completed two osteopathic in-service exams (ISE or ISE+) produced and administered by ACOFP.

 The next Early Entry Initial Certification Written Exam will be offered at PearsonVUE testing centers between Feb.
 29 and March 14, 2020.
 Learn more.